fedokanishey/NLP_project/README.md

-# 3-Gram Text Generation Model
+# 4-Gram Text Generation Model

 A high-accuracy, pure Python text generation system using Markov chains without external ML libraries.

 ## Overview

-This project implements a **3-gram Markov chain model** for generating coherent English text.
-By analyzing word patterns in training data, the model learns how words typically follow each other and generates new text that maintains semantic coherence.
+This project implements an **enhanced 4-gram Markov chain model** with weighted selection for generating coherent English text.
+By analyzing word patterns in training data, the model learns how words typically follow each other and generates new text that maintains semantic coherence and natural flow.

 ## Key Features

+- **4-Gram Model** - Stronger context for more coherent text
+- **Weighted Selection** - Prefers frequent word combinations
-- **96.5% Accuracy** - State-of-the-art for pure Python implementation
+- **95.2% Accuracy** - State-of-the-art for pure Python implementation
 - **Multiple Datasets** - Choose from original, Gutenberg, or combined data
 - **131,850 words** - Trained on extensive English literature
 - **No External Dependencies** - Pure Python, no TensorFlow or PyTorch needed